karuncs/SEBC-Master/installation/labs/2_replica_working.md

 #Log in as the root user, or another user with privileges to create database and grant privileges:
 mysql -u root -p
 #create a database for cloudera
-CREATE DATABASE metastore DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
+CREATE DATABASE hive DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
 CREATE DATABASE oozie DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
 CREATE DATABASE hue DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
-CREATE DATABASE scm DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci; CREATE DATABASE amon DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
+CREATE DATABASE scm DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci; CREATE DATABASE sentry DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
 CREATE DATABASE rman DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;

-GRANT ALL ON metastore.* TO 'hive'@'%' IDENTIFIED BY 'Bootcamp';
+GRANT ALL ON hive.* TO 'hive'@'%' IDENTIFIED BY 'Bootcamp';
 GRANT ALL ON scm.* TO 'scm'@'%' IDENTIFIED BY 'Bootcamp';
 GRANT ALL ON oozie.* TO 'oozie'@'%' IDENTIFIED BY 'Bootcamp';
 GRANT ALL ON hue.* TO 'hue'@'%' IDENTIFIED BY 'Bootcamp';
-GRANT ALL ON amon.* TO 'amon'@'%' IDENTIFIED BY 'Bootcamp';
+GRANT ALL ON sentry.* TO 'amon'@'%' IDENTIFIED BY 'Bootcamp';
 GRANT ALL ON rman.* TO 'rman'@'%' IDENTIFIED BY 'Bootcamp';

 You can also confirm the privilege grants for a given user by running: